 - There will be no styrofoam containers of any kind used

-- All students are expected to use their reusable Dining Services travel mug.
+- All students are expected to use their MHC Dining Services reusable beverage bottle.
 This is in compliance with the specifications per the local board of health.
 Please refer to "Policy for Personal Containers".

 Policy for Personal Containers

 Personal containers include tupperware, china, paper products etc.

 Due to state law and local public health code requirements, Dining Services cannot allow any personal containers, china, plastic or paper, to be brought into our dining rooms or kitchens.
 These health codes were established to prevent any possible cross-contamination of food products that we serve.
 Even though the container may be cleaned with soap and water, this does not ensure that it has been properly sanitized or stored in a sanitary manner.
 Therefore, there is the possibility that bacteria could still exist on the container.
 For example, someone puts food product into a plastic or china container with the provided serving utensil.
 The container may not have been properly sanitized and that serving utensil touches the container.
 This is where there is the potential that the utensil, when placed back into the container, could contaminate the remaining product.
 Paper products are not allowed either since Dining Services has not purchased the product or stored them.
 This assures us of proper practices for handling in delivery and in storage.